pinojs/pino/docs/API.md

 + `...` (*): format string values when `msg` is a format string

 ### Discussion:
 Log at `'warn'` level the given `msg`.
+The `msg` may contain up to 10 [format string tokens][formatstrs] (given that the method accetps up to 11 arguments total).
+The subsequent parameters passed will be used to fill in these placeholder tokens with the associated value.
+Any extra parameters will be silently ignored.
+For example, `log.warn('%s', 'a', 'b')` will only log the string `a` and ignore the `'b'` parameter.

 If the first argument is an object, all its properties will be included in the JSON line.
-If more args follow `msg`, they will be silently ignored.
+The number of available format string tokens and associated parameters will be reduced accodringly.

 <a id="info"></a>
 ## .info([obj], msg, [...])